Sir Edwin Alliott Verdon-Roe

 In 1899, A.V. settled on a career in the merchant navy and joined the British & South African Royal Mail Company as an engineer.
 It was during his voyages with the company that A.V. became interested in the possibility of building a flying machine, having observed the soaring flight of the albatross.

 Having returned to England, Alliott Verdon-Roe started to build model gliders and in 1907 he entered these into a competition for model aeroplanes.
 The competition was held at Alexandra Palace and sponsored by the Daily Mail, with £250 of prize money on offer.
-The flights made by A.V's most successful glider led to him being awarded a £75 prize.
+The flights made by A.V's most successful model led to him being awarded a £75 prize.

 A.V. used his prize money to set about building his first full-size aeroplane, the Roe I biplane.
 He tested the aeroplane at Brooklands race track in 1907-08 and made his first successful flight on 8th June 1908.
 Several of A.V's helpers witnessed the flight but it was later disputed because there were no official observers to verify the record.